smart-edge-open/EMCO/docs/design/Emco_Integrity_Access_Management.md

 <!-- omit in toc -->
 # Edge Multi-Cloud Orchestrator (EMCO) Integrity and Access Management

-EMCO uses Istio and other open source solutions to provide Multi-tenancy solution leveraging Istio Authorization and Authentication frameworks.
-This is achieved without adding any logic in EMCO microservices.
-Authentication for the EMCO users are done at the Isito Gateway, where all the traffic enters the cluster.
-Istio along with Authservice (Istio ecosystem project) enables request-level authentication with JSON Web Token (JWT) validation.
-This can be achieved using a custom authentication provider or any OpenID Connect providers like Keycloak, Auth0 etc.
+EMCO uses Istio\* and other open source solutions to provide a Multi-tenancy solution leveraging the Istio Authorization and Authentication frameworks.
+This is achieved without adding any logic to EMCO microservices.
+Authentication for the EMCO users is done at the Isito Gateway, where all the traffic enters the cluster.
+Istio along with Authservice\* (an Istio ecosystem project) enables request-level authentication with JSON Web Token (JWT) validation.
+This can be achieved using a custom authentication provider or any OpenID Connect providers like Keycloak\*, Auth0\* etc.

-Refer to EMCO whitepaper for details on EMCO architecture and also security architecture: https://www.openness.org/docs/doc/building-blocks/emco/openness-emco
+Refer to the EMCO whitepaper for details on EMCO architecture and security architecture: https://www.openness.org/docs/doc/building-blocks/emco/openness-emco

 Authservice (https://github.com/istio-ecosystem/authservice) is an istio-ecosystem project that works alongside with Envoy proxy.
 It is used to along with Istio to work with external IAM systems (OAUTH2).
 Many Enterprises have their own OAUTH2 server for authenticating users and providing roles to users.
 EMCO along with Istio-ingress and Authservice can use single or multiple OAUTH2 servers, one belonging to each project (Enterprise).